jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ---

-Accurately representing words as vectors is challenging, but necessary.
+Accurately representing words as vectors is a challenging, but necessary task in deep learning.
 Consider the following sentences:

 - The garden is pretty
 - The garden is pretty ugly